-A new sneak-peek of Anna's time on SAS: Australia has revealed she'll definitely be facing tough challenges - like literally being set on fire.
+A new sneak-peek of Anna's time on SAS: Australia has revealed she'll definitely be facing tough challenges.
+Like being set on fire.

 "Why would someone like me, a mum, be able to take on a course like SAS?" she asks in a voiceover.

 "I don't think the public will think I'll go very far in this," she admitted.
 "I want to prove them wrong.